CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models: Introduction

 An appealing alternative is to replace executable rewards with a learned reward model, which assigns dense scalar scores to generated code without requiring execution \citep{DBLP:journals/corr/abs-2507-01352, DBLP:conf/acl/ZengJ0NCC25, DBLP:conf/acl/LiDL0WT025}.
 However, prior attempts to apply reward models to code reinforcement learning have struggled to match the performance of execution-based RLVR, often suffering from training instability and reward hacking \citep{DBLP:conf/acl/ZengJ0NCC25}.
 As a result, the potential of code reward models remains largely unexplored.

-In this work, we propose \our, a reward model designed to scale both code LLM training and test-time inference.
-The contributions of our work can be summarized as follows: \begin{enumerate} \item We construct high-quality preference data from on-policy training trajectories and train reward models at multiple scales to reliably distinguish code quality.
-We introduce syntax-aware code extraction and validity-preserving reward shaping, which mitigate reward hacking and enable stable training. \item We conduct extensive evaluations across diverse settings, where \our consistently outperforms binary execution-based rewards and existing reward models during RL training.
-Specifically, \our improves Qwen3-8B-Base by an average of \textbf{+11.72} points across five coding benchmarks, outperforming binary RLVR by \textbf{+1.82} points.
-At test time, \our achieves performance comparable to unit test test-time scaling methods while providing a \textbf{10×} speedup.
-Finally, \our surpasses prior reward models on RM-Bench not only in the code domain (\textbf{+3.3} points over \textsc{Skywork-Reward-V2-Qwen3-8B}), but also in general and reasoning domains, with an average improvement of \textbf{+2.7} points. \item We perform comprehensive ablation studies and analyses to validate the effectiveness of \our, and provide insights into reward model training and application. \end{enumerate}
+In this work, we propose \our, a reward model designed to scale both code LLM training and test-time inference. \our is trained on high-quality preference data constructed from on-policy RL trajectories, enabling it to reliably distinguish code correctness.
+We further introduce syntax-aware code extraction and validity-preserving reward shaping to stabilize RM-based RL training.
+Across four coding benchmarks, \our consistently outperforms execution-based RL by \textbf{+1.55} points on Qwen3-8B-Base and \textbf{+4.23} points on Qwen3-14B-Base.
+By further scaling to 44K problems with additional synthetic data, \our yields \textbf{+14.64} points improvement over the base model without requiring any test cases.
+At test time, \our achieves performance comparable to unit test TTS methods while providing a \textbf{10$\times$} speedup, and surpasses prior reward models on RM-Bench across code (\textbf{+3.3}), reasoning, and general domains (\textbf{+2.7} on average).
+Our contributions are:

+$\bullet$ We construct high-quality preference data from on-policy RL trajectories and train \our to reliably distinguish code correctness.
+We further introduce syntax-aware code extraction and validity-preserving reward shaping to stabilize RM-based RL training.

+$\bullet$ We demonstrate that \our serves as an effective reward for both RL training and test-time Best-of-N selection, consistently outperforming RLVR and existing reward models across diverse datasets and model scales.

+$\bullet$ We conduct comprehensive ablation studies and analyses that validate each component of \our and provide insights into reward model design for code.